Consensys/security-workshop-for-devs/README.md

 ## Part 2 - Threat Modeling

 Before and during buidling a smart contract system you should think about potential threats and countermeasures.
-This process is formally known as threat modeling.
+This process is known as threat modeling.
 In part 2, [Gerhard Wagner](https://twitter.com/g3rh4rdw4gn3r) introduces threat modeling basics.
 Here's the workshop material:

 - [Presentation slides](slides/How_to_Not_Get_Rekt_Volume_1_Threat_Modeling.pdf)
 - [Blockchain incident threat list](threat-modeling/threat_list_blockchain_incident_db.md)

 **Threat Modeling Exercise:**

-After all this theory it's finally time for some hands-on action.
+After all this theory it's time for some hands-on action.
 Pick one of the following options:

 - [Build a threat model for your own smart contract system](threat-modeling/exercise_your_own_system.md)
 - [Build a threat model for Crypto Froggies](threat-modeling/exercise_sample_system.md)

 ## Part 3 - The Real Fun Begins

-In the threat modeling part, we saw stats about the most common vulnerability types.
-For the remainder of the workshop we'll be looking into identifying, fixing, exploiting and preventing commonly exploited vulnerabilities.
+For the remainder of the workshop we'll be looking at different ways of identifying, fixing, exploiting and preventing vulnerabilities during development.

 ### Exercise 1 - Truffle Analyze

 In [exercise 1](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise1) we'll give a sneak peek of the `truffle analyze` command, an upcoming feature of [Truffle Suite](https://truffleframework.com).
 Let's see if Truffle can spot the security bug and think about ways to fix it.

 To run `truffle analyze`, first change into the project directory for exercise 1 and compile the project.
-Note that you need to compile the project before running the analyze command.
+Note that you need to compile the code before running the `truffle analyze` command.

 ```
 $ cd devcon4-playground/exercise1